ittner/signal-sticker-tool/README.md

 ## Introduction

 `signal-sticker-tool` is a tool to generate Signal sticker packs from directories with images and a (possibly auto-generated) YAML definition and upload them to Signal servers.
-This approach is more practical than using then Signal desktop client (a slow and bloated Electron app), despite it still being necessary to get the authentication credentials.
+This approach is more practical than using then Signal desktop client, a slow and bloated Electron app, despite it still being necessary to get the authentication credentials.
 It can also work as a back-end for automatic sticker pack conversion scripts.

 This is a command line tool; internally, the sticker packaging and upload work is done by the library [signalstickers-client](https://github.com/signalstickers/signalstickers-client).